Code-Ninjas-Home-Office/game-building-session-tutorials/python-day1.md

 **Hints!**

-💡 *What do you need to create a sprite?*
+💡 *What code do you need to create a sprite?*

-💡 *What should you click on the change the sprite's image?*
+💡 *What should you click on to change the sprite's image?*

 💡 *Where can you find the SpriteKind to change it?*